 AYWMC has relied on Facebook and Instagram as the places to share our images, and that has worked well so far.
 But I am increasingly fed up with the opaque nature of Facebook, and the way that Instagram listens to what you say*.
 I don’t like it that Facebook shares my data with third parties without telling me (eg. Cambridge Analytica).
 And I don’t really enjoy Instagram anymore - it’s turned into a race-to-the-bottom popularity contest.
 I’ve made some good friends on Instagram but it is getting harder and harder to find just normal people in amongst the influencers.

 Instead of simply complaining about it, I’ve developed an app of my own.

-It’s available now for iPhone and Android phones.
-The launch price is £2.99 for a year’s subscription, going up to £4.99 later in the year.
+It’s available now for iPhone and Android phones and costs £4.99 for a year’s subscription.

 Share a photo, ask a question, start a conversation.
 Scroll through other people’s photos, questions and conversations, and simply join in.

 Join your virtual class and find the weekly lessons in one place, and it’s now easy to find the #Make30Photos prompts without having to rely on screenshots or old emails.

 I am no longer reliant on the Facebook algorithm for you to see the latest news.
 Never miss another new blog post, discount, product launch, meetup or online community event.

 If you’re organising a meetup and want to include it in the app, just let Emma know and the details will appear in the meetups section.

 If the community feed is overwhelming, there is a built-in private messaging system (a bit like WhatsApp) for you to chat to your friends.